ziglang/zig/doc/semantic_analysis.md

 contains the code that calls main.

-Our goal now is to treat everything that is marked with the `export` keyword as a root node, and then then parse and semantically analyze as little as possible in order to fulfill these exports.
+Our goal now is to treat everything that is marked with the `export` keyword as a root node, and then parse and semantically analyze as little as possible in order to fulfill these exports.

 So, some parts of the code very well may have uncaught semantic errors, but as long as the code is not referenced in any way, the compiler will not complain